"

 The easiest way to find the source is usually to follow links that will lead you to the original story.
 In social media like Facebook or Twitter, the link is usually at the end or bottom of the post.

 On a website, follow links that lead back to the source.
 Look for phrases like “According to” a source, a source “reported” or the word “Source” at the top or bottom of a story.
-Like in this example below – click on highlighted words “Associated Press”:
+Like in this example below – you would click on the highlighted words “Associated Press”:

 Make sure to keep going until you’re sure you’re at the original!